 My Favourite Short Story Out!
 Happy Ever After

-I remembered that one day we were sitting in Hope and Ruin, back there in Brighton, same kind of music.
+I remembered that one day we were sitting in Hope and Ruin, back there in Brighton, the same kind of music.
 I drank sour beer and he had a cider.
-The Guinness they did tasted funny, so we would never ask for it there.
 A desperate musician was playing the broken piano.
-When we first went to this pub we ordered the same, sour beer and a cider, but we left the place with an impression that it was rather quirky.
+When we first went to this pub we ordered the same, sour beer and a cider, but we left the place with the impression that it was rather quirky.
 It was too colourful, too bright, too jazzy.
 The tables were made of old electronic board games, the DJ’s table used to be a fridge in a previous life, there were pictures of Brighton from a previous life, and there was this huge clown by the door.
 We thought we would never come back, but there was something special about the place.
-After a couple of romantic serenades the place got flooded.
+After a couple of romantic serenades, the place got flooded.
 The music was so beautiful, so lovely.
 The draughts were crying beer, the couples who weren’t in love fell in love and lovers loved each other even more, insanely, almost fatally.
 We looked at each other and left.
 We didn’t even finish our pints.
-That time I left with an impression that he was the one.
+That time I left with the impression that he was the one.